quicwg/base-drafts/draft-ietf-quic-transport.md

 Packet Number:

-: The length of the packet number field depends on the packet type.
-This field can be 1, 2 or 4 octets long depending on the short packet type; see {{packet-numbers}}.
+: The packet number field encodes the packet number of this packet; see
+{{packet-numbers}}.

 Packet Number Echo:

-: The packet number echo field, if present, contains the highest packet number seen in the opposite direction.
-This field is optional; see {{packet-number-echo}}.
+: The packet number echo field, if present, encodes the highest packet number seen in the opposite direction.
+This field is optional; see
+{{packet-number-echo}}.

 Encrypted Payload: